wikipathways/wikipathways.github.io/help_communities.md

 <li><b>logo-link</b>: URL for an external resource (optional)</li>
 <li><b>support</b>: Text describing any funding support for the Community (optional)</li>
 <li><b>contribute</b>: Text describing how to contribute to the community (optional)</li>
 <li><b>community-tag</b>: The relevant community tag.
-This should match the filename of the text file with the list of Community pathways.</li>
+This should match the filename of the text file with the list of Community pathways.
+The pathway display on the Community page is automatically generated based on this tag.</li>
 <li><b>redirect_from</b>: Partial URL on the old WikiPathways site to redirect from.</li>
 </ul>
 <p>As an example, the below image shows the markdown for the <a href="https://new.wikipathways.org/communities/aop.html" target=_blank>Adverse Outcome Pathways</a> Community.<br /><br />